reimagined/resolve/packages/adapters/api-handler-adapters/README.md

 ```

 ## Request

+The `req` object represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers, and so on.

 ```js
 {
   method: "GET" | "HEAD" | "POST" | "PUT" | "DELETE" | "CONNECT" | "OPTIONS" | "TRACE" | "PATCH",